roman-milk/roman-milk.github.io/xxx-mas-carol.md

+===

- ****** XXX-Mas Carol ****** byTheTalkMan© Scott was completely overwhelmed.
+Scott was completely overwhelmed.
 He was short of breath as his mouth was kept busy on Emily's tits.
 These mammoth breasts kept him disoriented, and the only thing that was constant was the hot mouth inhaling his cock.

  Sophie was incredible at sucking dick.
 Her tongue was going crazy, massaging his cock, pleasuring it, making his balls boil.
 The tanks were slowly getting filled, and every little thing she did was aiding that.
 Her tight wet throat, her slim fingers wrapped around the base of his shaft, her plump, sexy lips, and her hard-sucking mouth.
 She was relentless, seemingly never taking a break as she attacked his cock, taking nearly the entire length on every bob.
 It was the best thing his cock had ever felt.
 Better then Kate's mouth.
 Better than her pussy.
 Sophie's mouth felt better than his wife's pussy.
 That's how good Sophie was at sucking cock.
 She had him close but she would always pull back, leaving him on edge like a true master of pleasure would.